Crystal bases and Newton-Okounkov bodies: Valuations and Newton-Okounkov bodies

 \begin{Def}[Valuation] A pre-valuation on $A$ with values in $\Gamma$ is called a {\it valuation} if moreover it satisfies: $v(fg) = v(f) + v(g)$, for all nonzero $f, g \in A$. \end{Def}

 \begin{Def} Given an algebra $A$ with a valuation $v$ with values in $\Gamma$, it is easy to see that is a semigroup in $\Gamma$.
-We call it the {\it value semigroup of the pair $(A, v)$}. \end{Def}
+One calls it the {\it value semigroup of the pair $(A, v)$}. \end{Def}

-\begin{Ex} Let $X$ be an algebraic curve over $\c$ with the field of rational functions $\c(X)$.
+\begin{Ex} Let $X$ be an algebraic curve over $\c$ with { field of rational functions} $\c(X)$.
 Let $p$ be a smooth point on $X$ and for any $0 \neq f \in \c(X)$ define $v(f)$ to be the order of vanishing of $f$ at $p$ (zero or pole).
 Then $v$ is a valuation (with one-dimensional leaves) on $\c(X)$ and with values in $\z$ (with the usual ordering of numbers). \end{Ex}

 The previous example generalizes to higher dimensional varieties: